Written by:

 Sex and Love Addiction

 Sex and Love Addiction is a mental health condition where a person experiences an obsessive preoccupation with sex or romantic attachments, to the point where it can severely impact various elements of their life.
+They may engage in risky sexual behaviour or seek out new romantic partners.
+Impacting both their personal and professional lives.

 Gaming Addiction

 Gaming addiction, also known as gaming disorder, is a condition where an individual becomes so preoccupied with playing video games that it begins to interfere with their daily life, relationships and responsibilities.
-The number of individuals seeking help for gaming addiction has risen sharply in the UK over the past few years.
+The number of individuals seeking help for gaming addiction has risen in the UK over the past few years.

 What are the signs of behavioural addiction?